MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 | HAB  | habitual aspect              |      |                             |
 | HUM  | human                        |      |                             |

-<sup>1</sup> _'Set A' and 'Set P' are respectively named in the same manner as the 'Set A' and 'Set B' person markers in Mayan linguistics because they are basically similar in form and function.
-These sets were named 'A' for 'agent' and 'P' for 'patient' to be more transparent to those who are unfamiliar with Mayan linguistics, as well as to distance Exwachil from the Mayan language family, of which it is not a member._
+<sup>1</sup> _The choice of the labels 'Set A' and 'Set P' is meant to evoke the 'Set A' and 'Set B' person markers in Mayan linguistics because they are similar in form and function.
+They were named 'A' for 'agent' and 'P' for 'patient' to be more transparent to anyone who is unfamiliar with Mayan linguistics, as well as to distance Exwachil from the Mayan language family._

 ## <a name="overview"></a>A. Overview <a href="#table_of_contents">^</a>

 This section is a brief outline of Exwachil.

-### A.B.
-Geographic and demographic information
+### <a name="geographic_demographic"></a>A.B.
+Geographic and demographic information <a href="#table_of_contents">^</a>

-Exwachil is one of the seven members of the (?) language family, and it is spoken by approximately (?) people on the landmass of (?) which is roughly the size of Australia, and like Australia, straddles the line between being a large island and a small continent. (?) is somewhat distant from other landmasses, and due to this as well the nature of surrounding ocean currents, it has no contact with the outside world as of yet.
+Exwachil is one of seven members of the (?) language family, and it is spoken by about 21,000 people on the landmass of (?), which is roughly the size of Nepal. (?) is somewhat distant from other landmasses, and due to this as well the nature of surrounding ocean currents, it has no contact with the outside world as of yet.

-### A.B.
-Overview of Exwachil grammar
+### <a name="overview_of_grammar"></a>A.B.
+Overview of Exwachil grammar <a href="#table_of_contents">^</a>

 This section briefly details the features of the typology of Exwachil that make it distinct from other languages.
 These include summaries of its phonology, morphology, and syntax, all of which are discussed in greater detail in later sections.